On 23rd June 2016, the United Kingdom (UK) voted to leave the European Union (EU):

 There is no shortage of information and analysis available on Brexit, including speculative research, although navigating through it can be quite difficult.

 A number of useful links are included here - but this is by no means an exhaustive list.

 - Full Fact The UK’s independent fact-checking charity.
-This website has a section specifically dedicated to Brexit in Law.
+This website has a section specifically dedicated to Brexit and Law.